$SU(3)_C\times SU(3)_L\times U(1)_X$ model from $SU(6)$: The Model

-In $SU(6)$ model, two ${\bar 6}$ anti-fundamental representations and one $15$ anti-symmetric representation of the fermions are anomaly free.
+In $SU(6)$ model, two ${\bar 6}$ antifundamental representations and one $15$ antisymmetric representation of the fermions are anomaly free.
 Thus, our model is anomaly free.
-To be concrete, we can verify it is easily as well.
+To be concrete, we can verify it easily as well.
 According to~\cite{Diaz:2004fs, Langacker:1980js}, first, for $U(1)_{X}$, we have

 which makes $U(1)_X$ gauge structure anomaly free.
 For gauge structure of $SU(3)_L/SU(3)_C$, since the number of fermion multiplets in 3 representation equals to the number of fermion multiplets in $\bar{3}$ representation for every generation, it is also anomaly free.